usbenedetta/quest/README.md

 </details>
 <details>
 <summary>Hint 3</summary>
-  Adding a ```User-Agent``` header to your request with contact information will comply with the BLS data policies and allow you to keep accessing their data programmatically.
+  Adding a <code>User-Agent</code> header to your request with contact information will comply with the BLS data policies and allow you to keep accessing their data programmatically.
 </details>